Chart Color Schemes

 AreaSearch assessment indicates St Leonards faces employment challenges relative to the majority of Australian markets

-Agriculture, forestry & fishing is under-represented, with only 1.8% of St Leonards's workforce compared to 7.5% in Rest of Vic..
-The area appears to offer limited local employment opportunities, as indicated by the comparison of Census working population vs resident population.
-Over the 12 months to September 2025, labour force levels remained stable at 0.0%, while employment decreased by 0.7%, causing the unemployment rate to rise by 0.6 percentage points.
-This compares with Rest of Vic., where employment fell by 0.7% and labour force contracted by 0.6%.
-State-level data from 25-Nov shows VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%, compared to the national rate of 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that while national employment is forecast to expand by 6.6% over five years and 13.7% over ten years, growth rates differ significantly between industry sectors.
-Applying these projections to St Leonards's employment mix suggests local employment should increase by 6.6% over five years and 13.6% over ten years.
+Conversely, agriculture, forestry & fishing is under-represented, with only 1.8% of St Leonards's workforce compared to 7.5% in Rest of Vic..
+The area appears to have limited local employment opportunities, as indicated by the difference between Census working population and resident population numbers.
+Over the 12 months to September 2025, labour force levels remained stable while employment decreased by 0.6%, causing the unemployment rate to rise by 0.6 percentage points.
+This contrasts with Rest of Vic., where employment fell by 0.7% and labour force contracted by 0.6%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these projections to St Leonards's employment mix indicates a potential local employment increase of 6.6% over five years and 13.6% over ten years, though this is a simple extrapolation for illustrative purposes only and does not consider localised population projections.

 Frequently Asked Questions - Employment